Prajwal888/digital_clock_multisim/README.md

 2. MIN - It increments the minutes.
 3. HOUR - It increments the hours.

-Hours are from 1-12 and the dot after hours tells about AM/PM.
+Hours are from 1-12 and the dot (decimal point) after hour tells about AM/PM.
 When the time is AM, the dot is off.
 When the time is PM, the dot is on.